Excerpts from Alan Carr's "The Easy Way To Stop Smoking"

 The reason Alan's ideas are included here is he's one of the few that has seen fear as a primary factor in dealing with addiction.
-He did such a good job of explaining it I wanted to provide everyone with the opportunity to read at least part of it.
-I can't put the whole book here because of copyright rules.
+He did such a good job of explaining it I wanted to provide everyone with the opportunity to read at least part of it

 A successful accountant, Allen Carr's hundred-cigarettes-a-day addiction was driving him to despair until, in 1983, after countless failed attempts to quit, he finally discovered what the world had been waiting for the Easy Way to Stop Smoking.
 He has now built a network of clinics that span the globe and has a phenomenal reputation for success in helping smokers to quit.

 If there were a magic button that smokers could press to wake up the following morning as if they never lit that firs cigarette,. the only smokers there would be tomorrow morning would be the youngsters who are still at the experimental stage.
 The only thing that prevents us from quitting is: FEAR!

 Fear that we will have to survive an indeterminate period of misery, deprivation and unsatisfied craving in order to be free.
 Fear that a meal or social occasion will never be quite as enjoyable without a cigarette.
 Fear that we'll never be able to concentrate, handle stress or be as confident without our little crutch.
 Fear that our personality and character will change.
 But most of all, the fear of 'once a smoker always a smoker,' that we will never be completely free and spend the rest of our lives at odd times craving the occasional cigarette.
 If, as I did, you have already tried all the conventional ways to quit and been through the misery of what I describe as the willpower method of stopping, you will not only be affected by that fear, hut convinced you can never quit.